 The early vintage Rolex Milgauss, ref.
 6541, which debuted in 1956, looked a lot like the Submariner.
 The vintage Rolex Milgauss 1019 followed in 1960, sporting the new calibre 1580 movement.
-The case diameter was 38mm (made larger to accommodate the anti-magnetic faraday cage which surrounded the movement), and it was water resistant to 50m.
-In all, the vintage Rolex Milgauss 1019 was a much more refined, all-business watch which befitted the CERN and other scientists who needed such a no-nonsense accessory.
-Values have surged these past few years with demand exceeding supply for most collectible old sport watches like Submariner, GMT, and Daytona’s.
-Click here to view recent updated vintage Rolex prices listed.
+The case diameter was 38mm (made larger to accommodate the anti-magnetic faraday cage which surrounded the movement), and it was water-resistant to 50m.
+In all, the vintage Rolex Milgauss 1019 was a much more refined, all-business watch that befitted the CERN and other scientists who needed such a no-nonsense accessory.
+Values have surged these past few years with demand exceeding supply for most collectible old sports watches like Submariner, GMT, and Daytona’s.
+Click here to view recently updated vintage Rolex prices listed.

 Silver Rolex 1016 Dial